Kung Hei Fat Choy! Looking for some fun Chinese New Year ideas? Here are 5 fun Chinese New Year activities for kids that you can do together.

 #1.
 Make a Chinese Dragon

-Despite being in Russian, Krokotak.com has a template for making a Chinese Dragon with coloured paper, a printable for the head and tail, and using a concertinad paper and sticks to assemble your dragon.
+Despite being in Russian, Krokotak has a template for making a Chinese Dragon with coloured paper, a printable for the head and tail, and using a paper concertina and sticks to assemble your dragon.

-The photos are fairly self-explanatory.If you toggle the language to English on their website, they also have some other great projects to do with kids.
+The photos are fairly self-explanatory, and if you toggle the language to English on their website, they also have some other great projects to do with kids.

 #2.
 Create a Tangram Puzzle

-Make your own Tangram Puzzle.
-Tangram Puzzles are an ancient Chinese Puzzle, and the activity is called “seven pieces of cleverness”.
-The idea is to rearrange the pieces of a square, to form figures/object
+Tangram puzzles are a form of ancient Chinese puzzle, and the activity is called “seven pieces of cleverness”.
+The idea is to rearrange the pieces of a square, to form figures/object.

-All you need is some paper, pencils, ruler.
+All you need to make your own tangram puzzle is some paper, pencils, ruler and scissors.

 Once you have cut out your 7 pieces you’ll be able to make an amazing amount of different shapes, animals, people, everyday objects, etc.